Halldór Laxness

 Halldór Kiljan Laxness ([ˈhaltour ˈcʰɪljan ˈlaksnɛs]; born Halldór Guðjónsson; 23 April 1902 – 8 February 1998) was an Icelandic writer and winner of the 1955 Nobel Prize in Literature.
 He wrote novels, poetry, newspaper articles, essays, plays, travelogues and short stories.
-Writers who influenced Laxness included August Strindberg, Sigmund Freud, Knut Hamsun, Sinclair Lewis, Upton Sinclair, Bertolt Brecht and Ernest Hemingway.
+Writers who influenced Laxness include August Strindberg, Sigmund Freud, Knut Hamsun, Sinclair Lewis, Upton Sinclair, Bertolt Brecht, and Ernest Hemingway.

+Life

-Early years
+Early life

 Halldór Guðjónsson was born in Reykjavík in 1902.
-When he was three his family moved to the Laxnes farm in Mosfellssveit parish.
-He was brought up and enormously influenced by his grandmother who "... sang me ancient songs before I could talk, told me stories from heathen times and sang me cradle songs from the Catholic era... " He started to read books and write stories at an early age and attended the technical school in Reykjavík from 1915 to 1916.
-His earliest published writing appeared in 1916 in the children's newspapers Æskan and Sólskin, the latter being a part of the North American Icelandic newspaper Lögberg, as well as in Morgunblaðið.
-Laxness then attended and graduated from the Reykjavík Lyceum in the spring of 1918.
-By the time his first novel, Barn náttúrunnar (Child of Nature), was published in 1919, he had already begun his travels on the European continent.
+When he was three, his family moved to the Laxnes farm in Mosfellssveit parish.
+He was brought up and enormously influenced by his grandmother, who "sang me ancient songs before I could talk, told me stories from heathen times and sang me cradle songs from the Catholic era".
+He started to read books and write stories at an early age and attended the technical school in Reykjavík from 1915 to 1916.
+His earliest published writings appeared in 1916 in Morgunblaðið and in the children's periodical Æskan.
+The same year, two letters-to-the-editor Halldór wrote also appeared in the North American-Icelandic children's newspapers Sólskin, which was published in Winnipeg, Manitoba.
+Laxness then attended and in 1918 graduated from the Reykjavík Lyceum.
+By the time his first novel, Barn náttúrunnar (Child of Nature, 1919), was published he had already begun his travels on the European continent.